jaswdr/blog/content/blog/using-s3-as-a-database.md

 ## Conclusion

-Amazon S3 could be a solution to avoid a bunch of problems that we have when using tradicional or even state of the art databases.
-It gives you a simple API that is easy to understand, but is still limited, to process more complex data, or generate complex agregations or statistics we need to use different approaches, like using other AWS services that can be easily integrated.
+Amazon S3 could be a solution to avoid a bunch of problems that we have when using traditional or even state of the art databases.
+It gives you a simple API that is easy to understand, but is still limited, to process more complex data, or generate complex aggregations or statistics we need to use different approaches, like using other AWS services that can be easily integrated.